The Reverberations of Yin and Yang: Identifying Imbalance and Acting Upon It

 I was speaking with a family member in his 20s, and one of the topics that came up was “male” and “female” energy.

-“I’m all male energy,” he said with gusto and a great deal of pride.
+“I’m all male energy,” he said with gusto and a smile.

-As lovingly as possible and with the seasoning of some additional years and a dash of keeping it real, I said: “No way”.
-Each of us has male and female energy, if that is indeed what we’d like to call and label it.
+With a smile back and as lovingly as possible, I said: “No way”.
+Each of us has male and female energy, if that is indeed what we’d like to call it.

-To add a more encompassing framework and one less bounded by gender-specific nomenclature, let’s allow the ancient wisdom of Yin and Yang to enter into the picture.
-You don’t have to be an energy guru or yogi to appreciate the concept, which says that Yin and Yang can be used to characterize a world of perceived opposites (duality), in which nothing is ever purely one (Yin) or the other (Yang).
+To inject a more encompassing framework and one less bounded by gender-based nomenclature, let’s allow the ancient wisdom of Yin and Yang to enter into the picture.
+You don’t have to be an energy guru or yogi to appreciate this concept, which says that Yin and Yang can be used to characterize a world of perceived opposites (duality), in which nothing is ever purely one (Yin) or the other (Yang).

 Based on Yin and Yang, certain aspects of our world have a “Yang” characterization, while others have a “Yin” characterization.
 We have hot and cold, day and night, mobile and static, acting and resting, male and female, etc. There are infinite gradations in between, and as the Yin and Yang image shows, in every Yang there is some Yin, and in every Yin there is some Yang.

 In alignment with the wisdom of Yin and Yang, a large imbalance or suppression of either Yin or Yang creates challenge, and in my view, there seems to be a powerful undercurrent of too much Yang energy (male-associated energy) in our world today.

 Close observation and circumspection often can reveal “tells”, similar to cards, that allow us to gather information and act upon problems that exist on a personal, local and global level.